cniblock/Cliffhanger/README.md

 If you guess an incorrect letter, the CliffHanger stick-man will move along the play area and your incorrect guess will be logged.

-If you guess too many incorrect letters, the CliffHanger man will take tumble off the cliff.
+If you guess too many incorrect letters, the CliffHanger man will take tumble off the cliff and you lose the game.

 On guessing the correct word, congratulations, you will be informed you have won the game.